 Sue Ann Sisto, PT, MA, Ph.D.
 FACM, Program Director, Ph.D.
 Program, Director Rehab Movement Sci.
 Track

 Pamela Block, Ph.D., Concentration Director, Disability Studies Track

-Brooke Ellison, Ph.D., Concentration Co-Director, Behavioral and Community Health
+Brooke Ellison, Ph.D., Concentration Associate Director, Behavioral and Community Health Track

 Walking is a skill that we often take for granted.
 With little thought or effort, we can modify our gait to dart through traffic while jaywalking, to step over rocks and tree roots while hiking, or to strut in high heels on a night out.
 When our nervous system is damaged, however, walking can become much more challenging.
 Dr. Vasudevan's research aims to understand the neural structures and pathways that allow walking to be so automatic and adaptable in neurologically-intact people.
 She also study how damage to the brain (due to stroke, traumatic brain injury, or cerebral palsy) affects the control of walking.
 Dr. Vasudevan's long-term goal is to develop evidence-based techniques and devices to help people to recover functional mobility and to facilitate the return to activities of daily living, including work, home life, and social activities.